abenhamdine/ant-demo-ts-cra/README.md

 }
 ```

-Create a file config-overrides.js at the root and edit as following :
+In order to override webpack config without ejecting, create a file config-overrides.js at the root and edit as following :

 ```ts
 module.exports = function override(config, env) {